The FDA sets clear requirements for human factors engineering (HFE) and usability engineering of medical devices.

 Key point: Both approaches primarily focus on minimizing risk through usability engineering, rather than market appeal or customer satisfaction.

-2. The HFE process according to the FDA
+2. The HFE/UE Process According to the FDA

 FDA describes a systematic process for human factors engineering that is strongly oriented toward risk management.
 This process ensures that use errors and resulting risks are identified and minimized at an early stage.